yangshun/tech-interview-handbook/contents/coding-signals.md

 - 👍 Able to explain overall approach, technical terms and acronyms (where applicable)
 - 👎 Failed to effectively explain overall approach, technical terms and acronyms (where applicable)

+#### Explains while coding

+- 👍 Explains what the code is doing while coding, especially for parts which aren't obvious
+- 👎 Keeps silent during coding, or just reading out the code without much explanation